BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 * Docker: Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.

 * Docker Hub: [Docker Hub](https://docs.docker.com/docker-hub/) is a service provided by Docker for finding and sharing container images with your team.
+It is a registry of Docker images.
+You can think of the registry as a directory of all available Docker images.
+If required, one can host their own Docker registries and can use them for pulling images.

 * Dockerfile: Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.